Soccer-France knock out holders Netherlands with extra-time penalty | Sports-Games

 Soccer-France knock out holders Netherlands with extra-time penalty

-Defender Eve Perisset scored a penalty in extra time to earn France a 1-0 win over holders the Netherlands and a place in the semi-finals of the Women's European Championship for the first time on Saturday.
-France, whose last three appearances at the Euros ended in the quarter-finals, desperately searched for an opening to score as they kept surrounding the Dutch goal but it took Perisset's spot kick in the 102nd minute to finally break the deadlock.
+France defender Eve Perisset scored a penalty in extra time to earn a 1-0 win over holders the Netherlands on Saturday and a place in the semi-finals of the Women's European Championship for the first time where they face Germany.
+France, whose last three appearances at the Euros ended in the quarter-finals, desperately searched for an opening as they kept surrounding the Dutch goal but it took Perisset's spot kick in the 102nd minute to finally break the deadlock.

-Defender Eve Perisset scored a penalty in extra time to earn France a 1-0 win over holders the Netherlands and a place in the semi-finals of the Women's European Championship for the first time on Saturday.
+France defender Eve Perisset scored a penalty in extra time to earn a 1-0 win over holders the Netherlands on Saturday and a place in the semi-finals of the Women's European Championship for the first time where they face Germany.

-France, whose last three appearances at the Euros ended in the quarter-finals, desperately searched for an opening to score as they kept surrounding the Dutch goal but it took Perisset's spot kick in the 102nd minute to finally break the deadlock.
-France was awarded a penalty after Kadidiatou Diani had been brought down by defender Dominique Janssen in the area and Perisset fired her effort into the back of the net.
+France, whose last three appearances at the Euros ended in the quarter-finals, desperately searched for an opening as they kept surrounding the Dutch goal but it took Perisset's spot kick in the 102nd minute to finally break the deadlock.
+Corinne Diacre's side were awarded the penalty after Kadidiatou Diani was brought down by defender Dominique Janssen and Perisset fired her effort into the corner of the net past the diving Daphne van Domselaar, who had been magnificent.

+"All the players performed their roles and we saw how well that worked," Diacre said.
+"We would like to have scored earlier but we were up against an incredible Dutch goalkeeper."
+France became the fourth nation to have reached the semi-finals of the Women's Euros, World Cup and Olympics after Germany, Norway and Sweden.

-The French will face eight-time European champions Germany in the semi-finals.
-France had netted all their eight group-stage goals before halftime but despite putting the Dutch under relentless pressure, they were unable to score within 90 minutes.
+They will play eight-time European champions Germany on Wednesday after hosts England meet Sweden in the first semi-final on Tuesday.
+France had scored all of their eight group-stage goals before halftime but despite putting the Dutch under relentless pressure were unable to score within 90 minutes.

+Mark Parsons' Dutch side were also very lucky to have Van Domselaar, whose incredible saves took the game into extra time.
+The 22-year-old had one cap before taking over from the injured Sari van Veenendaal in their opening 1-1 draw against Sweden.

-Van Domselaar blocked a low shot by Diani in the 15th minute, as well as two powerful strikes from Charlotte Bilbault and Delphine Cascarino from outside the box within the next five minutes.
-Melvine Malard thought she finally found the opening goal for France in the 37th minute, but Stefanie Van Der Gragt blocked her shot from the goal line.
+Van Domselaar blocked a low shot by Diani in the 15th minute as well as powerful strikes by Charlotte Bilbault and Delphine Cascarino from outside the box in the next five minutes.
+"We gave everything.
+There is not a player with an ounce of energy left," Parsons said.

+"The first half was very difficult, that wasn't us but we got in at 0-0 thanks to Daphne (van Domselaar) and others.
+Second half was much better, we really believed in extra time, but we had tired bodies.
+I couldn't be prouder of the effort."
+France's Cascarino continued to seek the opening goal with an effort in the 27th minute but her attempt hit the post.

+Melvine Malard then thought she had finally found the opener for France in the 37th but Stefanie Van Der Gragt blocked her shot on the goal line.
+The well-positioned Van Der Gragt went on to block another strike from Grace Geyoro, who tried her luck from close range four minutes later.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)